This consultation closed on 11 January 2021.

-The legal basis for the measures expires in July 2021, so we are seeking views on whether to make them permanent.
-We want to know how they have affected you and how you think we could improve them.
+The legal basis for the measures expires in July 2021, so we sought views on whether to make them permanent.
+We wanted to know what you thought of the changes, how they have affected you and how we could improve them.

 The current restrictions use barrier equipment that has proved successful elsewhere in the UK.
-This provides an effective short-term solution but offers limited flexibility and limits how we can manage its impact.
-If we do decide to make the restrictions permanent, we want to try to find a solution that is more suited to the location.
+This provides an effective short-term solution but offers limited flexibility, for instance in its layout and operation.

-This consultation ends at 9am on 11 January 2021.
-If you have any questions about it or about the security measures, contact us at firstname.lastname@example.org or 01223 457000.
+If you have any questions about the consultation or the security measures, contact us at firstname.lastname@example.org or 01223 457000.

 Councillors will consider a report about the consultation at the Strategy and Resources Scrutiny Committee meeting on 8 February 2021.
 The Executive Councillor for Transport and Community Safety will then decide whether the changes should be made permanent.